The Council recognises that, on occasion, a complainant may feel that a complaint has not been resolved to his/her satisfaction.

 Refusing to register and process further complaints about the same matter.

 If an employee forms the view that a complainant is behaving unreasonably, he/she should refer the matter as soon as possible to the relevant Senior Manager.

-The Senior Manager will consider whether the Policy on the Management of Unreasonable Complainant Behaviour should be applied to the complainant.
+Working with the relevant Service, the Senior Manager will consider whether the Policy on the Management of Unreasonable Complainant Behaviour should be applied to the complainant.
 Before deciding to apply this policy, the Senior Manager should ensure that the complainant has exhausted the internal complaints policy and has been notified of the opportunity available to refer the complaint to another body - see the paragraph below regarding the LGO and ICO.

 If a complaint is being dealt with under this Policy, this information should be shared in confidence with relevant officers within other sections of the Council to ensure that, where necessary, the response to the complainant is coordinated and consistent.